xItsSky/francoisdamien/README.md

 This is a small discord bot which reuse the emblematic lines of Francois Damiens.
 It reacts to messages and voice state changes.

+In order to invite the Francois Damiens bot on your own discord server, <a href="https://discord.com/api/oauth2/authorize?client_id=849312964472209438&permissions=384453060866&scope=bot%20applications.commands">click here</a>

 ## How to use it locally

 - Copy the `.env.sample` file into a `.env` file and feed the `TOKEN` and `CLIENT_ID` variables by using your own bot information from the Discord development portal.